ARETÉ LEARNING TRUST

 Year 10

 Students develop their understanding of the world of work, employment opportunities and health and safety at work.
-All students develop a CV, a letter of application and notes for preparation for an interview, and attend the Careers Ideas Fair in the summer where they can meet with a range of employers, training and Apprenticeship providers, Further Education colleges and Universities.
+All students develop a CV, a letter of application and notes for preparation for an interview.

 Year 11